llm-bible/llm-bible.github.io/_publications/xu2023interpretable.markdown

 textual queries, DriveGPT4 facilitates the interpretation of vehicle actions, offers pertinent reasoning, and effectively addresses a diverse range of questions posed by users.
-Furthermore, DriveGPT4 predicts low-level vehicle control signals in an end-to-end fashion.
-These advanced capabilities are achieved through the utilization of a bespoke visual instruction tuning dataset, specifically tailored for autonomous driving applications, in conjunction with a mix-finetuning training strategy.
+Furthermore, DriveGPT4 predicts low-level vehicle control signals in an end-to-end fashion.These advanced capabilities are achieved through the utilization of a bespoke visual instruction tuning dataset, specifically tailored for autonomous driving applications, in conjunction with a mix-finetuning training strategy.
 DriveGPT4 represents the